By David P. Diaz, Ed.D.

 - The kalam (the word refers to Islamic scholastic theology) cosmological argument, which likely had its beginning in the works of Christian philosopher John Philoponus (AD 490–570), became popular among Arabic philosophers in the late middle ages.
 The argument has been developed further in recent years by William Lane Craig (2012, 81–93).

 - There are different statements of the kalam argument; this is, I think, its

 - Singularity is “a point at which a function takes an infinite value, especially in space-time when matter is infinitely dense, as at the centre of a black hole” (Oxford Living Dictionaries, s.v. “singularity”).
-Infinite in this sense refers to the point where the laws of physics break down.
-This represents the boundary of time in which space no longer exists.
+Infinite, in this sense, refers to the point where the laws of physics break down.
+That point represents the boundary of time in which space no longer exists.
 Some quantum cosmology models introduce “imaginary numbers” for the time variable in the Standard gravitational equations.
 This effectively eliminates a singularity in the model.
 However, it does not contradict the assertion that the universe had a beginning.
 There would still be a beginning, albeit without a singularity.